 “Probably once a week we say to ourselves we really should work faster,” Levy told GamesRadar+’s sister publication SFX ahead of season three.
 “Then within moments we realise, ‘Oh wait, we’re working at the speed we can work at.’
 However much we resolve to work more quickly, it takes what it takes to do it right.
 Because we’re not really able to change the pace it’s a reason why we simply embrace the evolution of our actors – we don’t have an option.”

-Besides, Murray Bauman, the Russian-speaking conspiracy theorist who played a key role in season 3, may know something about his best frenemy’s whereabouts.
+Murray Bauman, the Russian-speaking conspiracy theorist who played a key role in season 3 (and who has been bumped up to a regular cast member for season 4), hinted that he knows something about his best frenemy’s whereabouts.
 Because, as CNET revealed, if you call his home phone number (618-625-8313, according to the show) you receive the following answerphone message:

 “Hi, you have reached the residence of Murray Bauman.
 Mom, if this is you, please hang up and call me between the hours of 5 and 6pm as previously discussed, okay?
 If this is Joyce: Joyce, thank you for calling, I have been trying to reach you.
 I have an update.
 It’s about... well, it’s probably best if we speak in person.
 It’s not good or bad, but it’s something.”

-As for characters who are definitely still alive, expect Stranger Things season 4 to explore how Eleven is coping now that her telekinetic powers have deserted her – and also how she’s dealing with life after Hopper, living with the Byers in a new (as-yet unrevealed) town.
+Expect Stranger Things season 4 to also explore how Eleven is coping now that her telekinetic powers have deserted her – and also how she’s dealing with life after Hopper, living with the Byers in a new (as-yet unrevealed) town.
 While we’re pretty much certain that Stranger Things season 4 will find some way of bringing Eleven, Joyce, Jonathan and Will back to Hawkins at some point, Noah Schnapp (who plays Will) suggested in an interview with Entertainment Tonight that the story may hook up with him in a new location: “I know that I might have a separate storyline from everyone else, so we might be filming, like, in another place.”

 Ross Duffer appeared to echo this idea in Entertainment Weekly: “I think the biggest thing that’s going to happen [in the new season] is it’s going to open up a little bit, not necessarily in terms of scale, in terms of special effects, but open up in terms of allowing plotlines into areas outside of Hawkins.”